Did Cavalry Existed in Japan?

 Within this theory, the capabilities of Japanese horses are highly undermined.
 Recent archaeological evidences had established the height of ancient Japanese native horses; they ranged from 105 cm to 140 cm from the gathers, or in between 10 to 14 hands, with an average of 130 cm.

-even higher heights.
+There were some exceptions recorded into Japanese sources of extremely big horses that could reach even higher heights.
 Even today, Japanese horses are quite small, and fall inside the pony category, as many other asian horses.

 In fact, they were a subspecies of Mongolian horses and indeed shares similar features like the height.